lablup/backend.ai-kernels/README.md

 All you need to do for a new kernel is specifying a set of Backend.AI-specific labels and preparation of the jail policy.

+* `ai.backend.kernelspec`: For now, it's set to "1".
 * `ai.backend.features`: A list of constant strings indicating which Backend.AI kernel features are available for the kernel.
   - **batch**: Can execute user programs passed as files.